 If you are under 16 and are thinking of leaving care, your rights are very different because you are still considered to be a child.

-Contact Childline on 0800 1111 if you feel you want to leave straight away, if you are having serious problems where you are living or are experiencing violence, abuse or bullying.
+Contact Childline on 0800 1111 if you feel you want to leave immediately, if you are having serious problems where you live or are experiencing violence, abuse or bullying.

-Childline advisers can help with lots of different problems, not just housing, and are available 24 hours a day.
+Childline advisers can help with lots of different problems, not just housing.
+They are available 24 hours a day.

 Young people leaving care